ChenchenKang/web/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Department of Agricultural Science and Engineering at Tennessee State University, based at the Otis L. Floyd Nursery Research Center in McMinnville, Tennessee.
-My research focuses on developing precision and autonomous agricultural machinery, applying AI, computer vision, and field robotics in agriculture, and advancing modeling, simulation, and control of agricultural systems.
-I aim to create practical technologies that enhance the efficiency, sustainability, and profitability of specialty crop production.
+My research focuses on advancing agricultural automation and digital technologies to support specialty crop production.

+Research Interests

+Precision and autonomous agricultural machinery – design and evaluation of intelligent systems to improve efficiency and sustainability.

+AI, computer vision, and field robotics in agriculture – developing smart sensing and robotic solutions for crop monitoring and management.

+Modeling, simulation, and control of agricultural systems – creating data-driven and physics-based models to optimize resource use and system performance.

 A data-driven personal website
 ======